 Personalized Onboarding for SaaS: How to be Personal Without Being Creepy

-Unfortunately, there are many SaaS companies that try so hard to be personal that they end up seeming desperate, or, even worse, downright creepy.
+There are also SaaS companies who so hard to be personal that they end up seeming desperate, or, even downright creepy.

 - Businesses that deliver generic, one-size-fits-all product tours are doomed to fail.

-- Don’t confuse the personal with the proper, or the timely with the trendy.
+- When creating personalized onboarding, don’t confuse the personal with the proper one, or the timely with the trendy one.

 - You can personalize your color scheme in line with your brand, or allow your customer to do so in line with theirs.

-- A welcome screen and quality customer service are really important to deliver a personal touch as well as collect important information.
+- A welcome screen can be really important to deliver a personal touch as well as collect important information.

-- All good onboarding involves segmenting users into distinct cohorts according to their individual JTBDs.
+- Good onboarding involves segmenting users into distinct cohorts according to their individual JTBDs.

-- Tooltips, checklists, and automated help ensure that users achieve their JTBD targets as efficiently as possible.
+- Tooltips, checklists, and self-serve help ensure that users achieve their JTBD targets as efficiently as possible.

 See if you can relate to the following story: